2022 Northeast Conference men's basketball tournament: Championship game brawl

-During the Championship game between Bryant and Wagner, with 4:37 left in the game a fight between fans of both teams.
+During the Championship game between Bryant and Wagner, a fight between fans of both teams broke out with 4:37 left in the second half.
 The altercation lasted almost half an hour resulting in many fans being escorted out in addition to Wagner guard Will Martinez being ejected from the game.
 The game was later resumed resulting in a 70–43 Bryant victory.
 Before the Bryant fans would be able to storm the court, Wagner had to exit the floor to prevent any more conflict.
 After the game, 20-year-old Bryant student Connor Gleim was arrested by the Rhode Island State Police.
 Gleim was charged with disorderly conduct and obstructing an officer in execution of duty.